Lawmakers Consider Medicaid Expansion: Religions, Businesses Weigh In

 Religious leaders and advocacy groups have mounted a public campaign urging lawmakers to adopt the House’s more comprehensive plan.
 They argue that full expansion, with its higher federal match, is not only the most economically sound option but also a moral imperative.
 They highlight Mississippi’s dismal health outcomes, ranking last in most health indicators, and emphasize the need to ensure access to healthcare for all residents.

-ev.
-Reginal Buckley of the Baptist General Convention of Mississippi recently told a crowd at a rally on the southern steps of the Mississippi State Capitol Building, “We come together this afternoon as people of faith, believing that God wants all of his children to have a whole life, an abundant life, a healthy life.
+Rev. Reginal Buckley of the Baptist General Convention of Mississippi recently told a crowd at a rally on the southern steps of the Mississippi State Capitol Building, “We come together this afternoon as people of faith, believing that God wants all of his children to have a whole life, an abundant life, a healthy life.
 A life that is whole spiritually and a life that is whole physically.
 As a state that is proud of its pro-life stance, it is only fitting that this legislature now leans into the opportunity to make it possible for all Mississippians across this state to have full access to healthcare.”

 Negotiations are underway between House and Senate representatives to reconcile the differing proposals.
 Policy analysts have proposed a compromise plan offering subsidized private insurance through the state exchange for those between 100% and 138% of the poverty level.
 This approach aims to maximize coverage while potentially addressing Republican concerns about work requirements.